Labels or Input? Rethinking Augmentation in Multimodal Hate Detection: Acknowledgment

 \section{Acknowledgment}

-This work is supported by the Singapore Ministry of Education AcRF TIER 3 Grant (MOE-MOET32022-0001).
-We greatly thank Insyirah Mujtahid, Shaz Furniturewala, and Jingwei Gao for their helpful input and assistance during various stages of this work.
+This work is supported by the Singapore Ministry of Education AcRF Tier 3 Grant (MOE-MOET32022-0001) and the A*STAR Online Trust and Safety (OTS) Research Programme Grant (S24T2TS011).
+We are deeply grateful to Rongxin Ouyang for his contributions to the label augmentation component of this work \cite{ouyang2025hateful} and for the many insightful discussions on bias and equality.
+We also thank Insyirah Mujtahid, Shaz Furniturewala, and Jingwei Gao for their valuable input and assistance at various stages of this work.